experiandataquality/aperture-data-studio-sdk/README.md

 ```

 #### getValueAt
-The `getValueAt` object is called for each cell when generating the view or executing the workflow.
+The `getValueAt` method is called for each cell when generating the view or executing the workflow.
 By default it will simply display the data as it is.
 If you override this, you can set the values in a specific column.
 You'll see in the example below that the row and column are passed in.
 The example also shows getting the column selected by the user and using those values to set the values of another column.

 ``` java